What to avoid before your treatment to minimize your chances of bruising:

-Although bruising can always happen after any procedure, here are some items you should avoid to help minimize bruising after dermal fillers or any injectable procedure that involves a needle penetrating your skin.
+Although bruising can always happen after any procedure, here are some recommendations you should consider to help minimize bruising after dermal fillers or any injectable procedure that involves a needle penetrating your skin:

-- We recommend to avoid consuming these medications/supplements 5 days prior to your treatment, including aspirin, Ibuprofen/motrin/advil or any similar anti-inflammatory medication, Vitamin E, fish oils, Omega-3, garlic, and gingko biloba.
+- Avoid consuming these medications/supplements five (5) days prior to your treatment: aspirin, ibuprofen (Motrin/Advil) or any similar anti-inflammatory medication, Vitamin E, fish oils, Omega-3, garlic, and gingko biloba.
 Tylenol and narcotics like Vicodin/Norco/Percocet are fine.

-- No alcohol consumption at least two days before your treatment.
+- Avoid alcohol consumption at least two (2) days before your treatment.

-Here is a list of things that you can do post-injection to reduce bruising.
+Here is a list of recommendations that you can do post-injection to reduce bruising:

-- Use an ice pack: Wrap an ice pack around a clean paper tow and use that to apply to the skin.
-You don’t want to apply ice directly on the skin.
+- Use an ice pack: Wrap an ice pack around a clean paper towel and use that to apply to the skin.
+Do not apply ice directly on the skin.
 You can ice the area 5-10 minutes at a time several times throughout the day.
-Ice constricts the blood vessels and lessens the chance of bruise to spread.
+Ice constricts the blood vessels and lessens the chance of bruising to spread.

 - No topical products: Avoid wearing lipstick or makeup on the treated area (especially the area with open poke marks) for at least for 24 hours after the dermal filler or injectable treatment.